Daily Journal: 6 February

 When Jesus becomes our Sabbath rest, we realise our rest isn’t about a day, a time or a place, it’s about our mindset and the way we carry ourselves.
 In Him, is our rest, every day.
 In Him, is our peace, every moment.
 In Him, is our strength, to carry our load.
 In Him is our wisdom, to make good choices.

-Seek Him until you find Him and He shows you how to pace yourself and live in His rest, carrying His peace.
-Meditate in Him and practise pacing yourself.
+We need to seek Him until we find Him.
+Wait for Him until He shows us how to pace ourselves, to live in His rest, and carry His peace.

 Psalm 46:10 (NASB1995)